m

 March 29.
 1825

-(Source: Archive Office of New South Wales; M.L.,
+(Source: Archive Office of New South Wales; M.L., Reel 6063; 4/1785; pp172a-180)

-out) and
+29th (crossed out) and then dated

 (Letter from William Powditch, to Major Ovens, being part of the continuing dispute with Mr Gaggin and Capt.
 Brabyn over Wm.
 Richardson.)